jfcloutier/karma_system/design_notes/experiences.md

   * `Object` is a unique name created from `trending(PropertyName, Object)`
   * `Value` is `up` or `down` or `ended`

-## Elevating experiences

-A CA's experience can be "elevated" to also be, as-is, the experience of a parent CA (the parent CA's experience is a "pointer" to the child's experience).

-An experience from a child CA can be elevated

-* if observed
-* if it is not contradicted by a sibling CA
-* if the elevated experience does not contribute to an experience of the parent CA
-  * i.e. the CA has not "abstracted out" the child's experience

-An elevated experience may benefit from a different wellbeing valuation and from higher-level plans.

 ## An experience economy

 A CA works to increase engagement by holding useful experiences and by acting on them.
 However, creating and holding experiences is costly and the CA has limited resources.